beatboxjs/ror-player/README.md

 Customise it
 ------------

-The tunes are configured in [`src/defaultTunes.ts`](./src/defaultTunes.ts).
+The tunes are configured in [`assets/tunes`](./assets/tunes), along with tune descriptions.
 The format is very similar to the "Raw (uncompressed)" format that can be generated in the Share dialog of the player.

 All the parameters (such as the instruments, samples, time measurements) are configured in [`src/config.ts`](./src/config.ts).

 The samples are available as MP3 files in [`assets/audio`](./assets/audio).

-The tune descriptions can be found in [`assets/tuneDescriptions`](./assets/tuneDescriptions).

 More details can be found in the [documentation](https://player-docs.rhythms-of-resistance.org/guide/technical/config.html).